Order of Starting

 When an Open/Advanced horse is competing in a Novice class this MUST be indicated clearly at the top of the vet sheet prior to presenting for vetting.
 Failure to do so may result in the horse being classified as Open/Advanced.

-A valid Horse Passport must be brought to the Ride and be available for inspection if required but will not normally be inspected or signed.
+A valid Horse Passport must be brought to the Ride and be available for inspection if required.

 Current proof of Membership, and Horse Registration and Endurance Horse Logbooks must be presented to the Ride Secretary before the start of the ride.